Compare Azure and AWS Services a Definitive Guide for IT Pros

 Object Storage Tiers: Cost vs. Retrieval Time

-Both S3 and Blob Storage are designed around a spectrum of storage tiers, allowing you to optimize cost against access speed.
-The principle is straightforward: the less frequently you need to access your data, the less you should pay to store it.
-The trade-off, however, often involves slower retrieval times and, in some cases, retrieval fees.
+Both S3 and Blob Storage use a spectrum of storage tiers.
+These tiers allow you to optimize cost against access speed.
+The principle is direct: the less frequently you access your data, the less you pay to store it.
+The trade-off involves slower retrieval times and, in many cases, specific retrieval fees.
+AWS and Azure map their primary tiers in a similar fashion, which makes it easier to compare the two directly:

 Block and File Storage Showdowns